onlinehub0808/-smart-contract-best-practices/README.md

     While this method still triggers code execution, the called contract is only given a stipend of 2,300 gas which is currently only enough to log an event.
-- `someAddress.call.value()()` is will send the provided ether and trigger code execution.
+- `someAddress.call.value()()` will send the provided ether and trigger code execution.
 The executed code is given all available gas for execution making this type of value transfer *unsafe* against reentrancy.

-Using `send()` will prevent reentrancy but it does so at the cost of being incompatable with any contract who's fallback function requires more than 2,300 gas.
+Using `send()` will prevent reentrancy but it does so at the cost of being incompatable with any contract whose fallback function requires more than 2,300 gas.

 One pattern that attempts to balance this trade-off is to implement both